supercoderz/supercoderz.github.io/_posts/2011-09-27-making-java-applications-more-easy-to-re-use-with-embedded-scripting.md

 	<li>Get some data, parse and translate it</li>
 	<li>Push it to the target system.</li>
 </ul>
 <div>There are only n number of source system types and another m number of target system types.
-If you account for common interface and <a class="zem_slink" title="Application programming interface" href="http://en.wikipedia.org/wiki/Application_programming_interface" rel="wikipedia">API's</a> then these are small numbers and there can be only so many combinations between these.
+If you account for common interface and <a  title="Application programming interface" href="http://en.wikipedia.org/wiki/Application_programming_interface" rel="wikipedia">API's</a> then these are small numbers and there can be only so many combinations between these.
 I have almost always had the situation where I use the same type of source connectivity to the application and to the target messaging layer and push data on to the queues or topics.
 In each case, what differs is the data processing.</div>
 <div>So my Java project ends up with about 10 classes for the common connectivity and one class for each type of these transformations.
-After becoming a Spring convert, I now have a set of spring configuration files and a <a class="zem_slink" title="Common Interface" href="http://en.wikipedia.org/wiki/Common_Interface" rel="wikipedia">common Interface</a> for all the classes that deal with my data processing.</div>
+After becoming a Spring convert, I now have a set of spring configuration files and a <a  title="Common Interface" href="http://en.wikipedia.org/wiki/Common_Interface" rel="wikipedia">common Interface</a> for all the classes that deal with my data processing.</div>
 <div>If you think about it, there is only one part that varies.
 Each time a new application gets added, I write another class, rebuild the jar and configurations and restart the thing.
 Done.</div>
 <h3>Thinking again with a more clear mind</h3>
 <div>So what I do each time is</div>